NanGyeThote/Space-Fighter/README.md

 - **Add sound effects and background music**.
 - **Implement multiplayer mode for competitive gameplay**.

+---

 ## **License** 📜

-This project is licensed under the MIT License.
+This project is licensed under the [MIT] License.

+---

 ## **Contact** ✉️

-Created by Your Name.
+Created by [Coder Shota Kun].
 Feel free to reach out with suggestions or feedback!
 ```bash

 Copy and paste this into your `README.md`, and you're good to go!
 Let me know if you want to tweak anything. 😊